 When Alerted

+When Alerted

 Attempt to clarify what has happened

 Name of caller and telephone number they can be contacted on

-Nature of the incident, what has happened?
+• Nature of the incident, what has happened?

-To whom?
+• To whom?

 Where?

-When?
+• When?

 Numbers of those injured or affected

-Location of those affected Missils and the second control of
+Location of those affected

-Whether there is still a continuing danger or not What has been and sizes?
+Whether there is still a continuing danger or not

 What has happened since?
-Which are green as a reciprochard?

 Which emergency services are involved?

+- which emergency services are involved:

 Start a written log of all information received, relayed and actions

 taken.

 Alert the County Council and determine who else needs to be

 informed of the incident, for example, Chairman of Governors.

 Establish an Incident Response Team.

 Deputy Incident Manager

 Liaison officer - Parents

 Administrators

 Communications & Media Spokesperson

 Teachers

 Facilities / Site Management

 During non-school hours, arrange for the school premises to be opened up if

 necessary.

 Arrange initial staff / team briefing.

 Continuing the response

 Continue to collate incident updates and all relevant information.

 Ensure that all decisions are communicated to relevant internal and

 external parties.

 Arrange further regular staff briefings as appropriate.